IshaaqR/Binary-Classification/README.md

 # Binary-Classification
-Contains files for the "Binary Classification with Machine Learning" project.
+This repository contains files for the "Binary Classification with Machine Learning" project.
+In this project, I was given a training set of 9,000 samples and 205 features, and had to build a model to classify the dataset as best as possible.
+The steps for this task consisted of data preparation (imputing missing values, feature selection) and building the model (training a classifier, testing accuracy).

 ------------------------------------------------------------------------------